Split in 2 Days

 Bell Tower

-Next to to the cathedral is the Bell Tower.
-It’s 57 metres high and a bit like a wedding cake, with each tier smaller than the one below.
+Next to the cathedral is the Bell Tower.
+It stands 57 metres high and a looks rather like a wedding cake, with each tier smaller than the one below.
 It you’re brave, you can can climb a narrow, winding metal staircase to the top.
-The tower was initially built in the 14th Century, and rebuilt in 1908 after it collapsed, a fact which fills you with confidence as you commence your ascent…
+The tower was initially built in the 14th Century and then rebuilt in 1908 after it collapsed – a fact which fills you with confidence as you commence your ascent…

 Bell Tower